SilentCicero/wafr/README.md

 You'll find more detailed information on using default and tailoring it to your needs in our guides:

 - [User guide](docs/user-guide.md) - Usage, configuration, FAQ and complementary tools.
-- [Developer guide](docs/developer-guide.md) - Contributing to default and writing your own plugins & formatters.
+- [Developer guide](docs/developer-guide.md) - Contributing to wafr and writing your own plugins & formatters.

 ## Help out